 - having particular food preferences or aversions to food textures

 The symptoms of autism in women aren’t very different from those in men.
-However, researchers believe that women and girls are more likely to camouflage or hide their symptoms.
+However, believe that women and girls are more likely to camouflage or hide their symptoms.
 This is particularly common among females at the high-functioning end of the autism spectrum.

 Common forms of camouflaging include: